What happens to your body after giving up caffeine?

-Intuitive eating is based on 10 principles, focused around trusting your body and learning to respond appropriately to hunger.
+There are 10 intuitive eating principles, focused around trusting your body and learning to respond appropriately to hunger and fullness.
 In theory, if you're in tune with your body and aware of your hunger cues, you should be able to tell what you need to eat and when to feel good.

 - Reject the diet mentality

 - Discover the satisfaction factor

 - Cope with your feelings without using food

 - Exercise and feel the difference

 These intuitive eating principles sound simple, practically common sense, but it can be far trickier in practice.

 "Unconditional permission to eat what you want is an essential tenet of intuitive eating.
 However, if you do that without any regard to how food makes you feel, then it's not going to be a particularly pleasant way to eat."